floralink/plugins/README.md

 # Plugins for Floralink

-Plugin library for using local databases and APIs as data sources with Floralink Core.
+Plugin library for using using taxon specific and taxon reference data with Floralink Core.
+These contain only descriptive information.
+For database plugins, see [@floralink/databases](https://github.com/floralink/databases).

 - [Plugins for Floralink](#plugins-for-floralink)
 - [General usage](#general-usage)